Claim: An opportunistic eagle makes off with a prized poodle, to the horror of its owner (and the delight of her husband).

 News stories about predatory owls and hawks make the dog-snatching eagle tale more believable.
 In 1995 a Great Horned owl terrorized a Maine town.
-During its reign of mayhem, it took off with a 20-25 pound poodle-Pekingese mix (killing it), went after a cat, and swooped at an old woman.
+During its reign of mayhem, it took off with a

 In February 2000, a Jack Springer Sophie was scooped up by an eagle owl in the UK.
 (The dog escaped and made it home scratched up but otherwise okay a half hour later.)

 Eagle owls are owls, not eagles, and are native to Africa and Europe.
 They have no trouble taking off with a hare in their talons, so a small dog is well within their capabilities.

 In December 1999 a Florida woman defended her six-pound chihuahua from the